 Example:

-You decided to use surveys to collect quantitative data about the level of competence of outreach workers in HIV-testing services in your city.
+You have decided to use surveys to collect quantitative data about the level of competence of outreach workers in HIV-testing services in your city.
 You operationalize this idea in a way:

-- You ask outreach workers to rate their skills and knowledge about HIV-testing on 5-point scales assessing the awareness about HIV itself, pre-testing, and post-testing consultation.
+You ask outreach workers to rate their skills and knowledge about HIV-testing on a 5-point scale assessing the awareness about HIV itself, pre-testing, and post-testing consultation.

-Step IV
+Step 5: Create a survey and choose a platform

-This is the most important and complicated step during the quantitative data collection. consists of a number of questions that the respondent has to answer in a set format.
+This is the most important and complicated step of quantitative data collection.
+The survey consists of a number of questions that the respondent answer in a set format.
 A distinction is made between open-ended and closed-ended questions.
 An open-ended question asks the respondent to formulate his/her own answer, whereas a closed-ended question has the respondent pick an answer from a given number of options.
-There are several types of closed-ended questions and some of them listed below:
+Here are several types of closed-ended questions:

-1) Binary – “Would you like to participate in our survey?
-Yes/No”
+1) Binary: Would you like to participate in our survey?
+Yes/No

-2) Rating questions – “How would you rate your knowledge of HIV post-testing procedure?”
+2) Rating questions: How would you rate your knowledge of HIV post-testing procedure?
+Scale 1 to 5

-3) Likert scale questions – “In the past week I felt depressed.
-Rarely/Often/All the time”
+3) Likert scale questions: In the past week I felt depressed.
+Rarely/Often/All the time

-4) Multiple answers (What is your current gender identity?
-Female/Male/Trans*male/Trans*female/Other)
+4) Multiple answers: What is your current gender identity?
+Female/Male/Trans*male/Trans*female/Other

-5) Demographic questions – “How old are you?”
+5) Demographic questions: How old are you?

-6) Continuous – “How many sexual partners you had during the past week?”
+6) Continuous: How many sexual partners you had during the past week?

 Tips and tricks

-Remember, that your survey should be logically constructed, and participants should feel the flow of your survey.
-In order to ensure the high response rate, put the least sensitive questions at the beginning and the most sensitive in the middle or close to the end of the survey.
+Your survey should be logically constructed, and participants should feel the flow of your survey.
+In order to ensure a high response rate, put the least sensitive questions at the beginning and the most sensitive in the middle or close to the end of the survey.

 Tip: Try to use validated tools and questionnaires.
-The surveys and screening questionnaires that have been tested to ensure production of reliable, accurate results.
-Thus, you will avoid the complicated process of survey validation among your potential participants.
+The surveys and screening questionnaires have been tested to produce reliable, accurate results.
+Thus, you will avoid the complicated survey validation process among your potential participants.
 For example, you would like to measure discrimination in healthcare.
-Thus, you will have to use tools that were already validated in the past.
-Normally, you can find them on the website of international organisations such as WHO, UNAIDS or national health authorities such as ECDC, CDC or EMCDDA.
+To use validated tools, you can find them on the website of international organisations such as WHO, UNAIDS or national health authorities such as ECDC, CDC or EMCDDA.

-After you created a survey, you need to find the best way to publish and distribute it.
-During the COVID-19 pandemic a lot of research groups moved from face-to-face interview to the use of online platforms.
+After you create a survey, you need to find the best way to publish and distribute it.
+During the COVID-19 pandemic, research groups moved from face-to-face interviews to the use of online platforms.

 Tools

 There are many online platforms and tools that you can use to conduct research.
-Most often, the decision on which platform to use is based on pricing and the available features.
-However, it is extremely important to consider where and how the data from these surveys responses is stored and where the tool’s data centre is located.
+Most often, pricing and the available features determine the selected platform.
+However, it is extremely important to consider where and how the data from these survey responses are stored and where the tool’s data centre is located.
 This is a small detail that could give a lot of problems and issues to your respondents depending on where they reside.
-In the ideal situation, your survey platform should operate within a legal area of countries with the strictest data privacy regulations such as European Union, Canada, the UK or the USA.
+In the ideal situation, your survey platform should operate within a legal area of countries with strict data privacy regulations, such as the European Union, Canada, the UK or the USA.